 In his four next novels, Oreah nata lalaun (A Guest for the Night), Sipur Pashut (Simple Story), Temol Shilshom (Only Yesterday), and Shira, this theme is treated in a more realistic style and is developed in the context of a specific time and place.
 The characters in these novels struggle with issues associated with modernity, such as fate and religious life in the new and changing world, nationalist and specifically Zionist ideology, and problems related to artistic expression.

 Jewish society, the Jewish nation and the Jewish man in the face of modernity are central themes in Agnon’s work.
-Using a unique combination of traditional and modern styles and genres, Agnon describes Jewish reality in the face of modern crisis, including the First World War, the collapse of the Austro-Hungarian Empire and the Second World War.
+Using a unique combination of traditional and modern styles and genres, Agnon describes Jewish reality in the face of modern crisis, including the First World War, the collapse of the Austro-Hungarian Empire, and the Second World War.

 In 1966 he was awarded the Nobel Prize in literature.
 Agnon died in Jerusalem on February 17, 1970.
 The Collected Works of S.Y.
 Agnon were published by Schocken in eight volumes between 1953 and 1962, updated with the eleven works that appeared posthumously.